Video Downloads

 Time - 55:19

-The story of how this film came to be.
+The story of how this film came to be according to a witness.

 Another grail to put on the shelf next to the others.
 This monumental effort brings you the mirrors tour as never seen before.
 Based on a tip, I searched, contacted, and met the filmer near my home town in Ohio, at a hotel between our cities of Cleveland and Columbus, to find the largest collection of reels I have ever seen or even heard of for one performance.
 Pete filmed the show at Ohio State University in St. John Arena, where security was not very strict.
 About halfway through the show when he was filming behind the stage they threatened to take his reels, but in the end let him keep them and continue.
 I don't believe these views could be filmed with the heavy security at most venues.
 But to be safe Pete gave finished reels to his brother in case security tried to confiscate them, and continued to film the rest of the show further away from the front.